Jack Pierce (make-up artist): Signature hair work

 Outside of his unusual horror makeups, a recurring signature of Pierce's makeup was to give actors a widow's peak hairline.
-Bela Lugosi and his Spanish-language counterpart Carlos Villarias both wore widow's peak toupees in their respective versions of Dracula in 1931, and Lugosi's makeup for 1932's White Zombie included an even more severe widow's peak.
+Bela Lugosi and his Spanish-language counterpart Carlos Villarias both wore widow's peak toupees in their respective versions of Dracula in 1931, and Lugosi's makeup for White Zombie included an even more severe widow's peak.
 Pierce shaved the hairline of Boris Karloff and turned it into an arrow-like widow's peak for the 1934 film The Black Cat, and had comedian Bud Abbott augment his thinning hairline with a widow's peak toupee in his early films with Lou Costello.
 Pierce even gave Lon Chaney Jr. a low, pointed hairline in such Inner Sanctum films as Strange Confession and 1943's Son of Dracula.
 Conversely, for 1938's Service de Luxe, a comedy in which Vincent Price made his film debut, Pierce flattened Price's natural widow's peak with hair plugs.

 Pierce used the established theatrical method of "laying" beards and mustaches, as did most artists who had risen through the theater and early silent movies.
 The laborious process involved cutting lengths of hair (human hair, yak hair or crepe hair, depending on the situation), painting spirit gum in a line across the face or jaw, and applying one row of hair.
 When this dried, a second, overlapping line of hair was glued over that, continuing the procedure until the beard (or werewolf face) was covered.
 The overall application was then trimmed to the appropriate shape and length.
 That said, he was not averse to simpler, preformed mustaches or beards.
 In fact, half of a mustache he applied to John Carradine as Dracula in House of Frankenstein comes loose in Carradine's tumble from a runaway coach.